LPL at a Glance

 • Research at LPL spans a broad cross-section of planetary science research, including planetary interiors, surfaces, and atmospheres; orbital dynamics; small bodies; extrasolar planets; the Sun and heliosphere; interstellar space; origin and evolution of life; magnetospheres; and more.

-• The 2023 NSF Higher Education Research and Development survey ranks UArizona, led by LPL and Steward Observatory, #1 among all universities in space science research and development expenditures and No. 20 among public institutions.
+• For the 6th straight year, the FY24 NSF Higher Education Research and Development survey ranks the University of Arizona, led by projects in LPL and Steward Observatory, #1 among all universities in space science research and development expenditures.

-• LPL is a foundational partner in the Arizona Space Institute, a driving force in advancing UArizona's role as the world's leading university for space science, human and robotic exploration, astrobiology/exoplanets research, space situational awareness research, and planetary defense.
+• LPL is a foundational partner in the Arizona Space Institute, a driving force in advancing the University of Arizona's role as the world's leading university for space science, human and robotic exploration, astrobiology/exoplanets research, space situational awareness research, and planetary defense.

 We operate state-of-the art laboratories and telescopes